nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 #### Choosing a Special Domain

-The final, and perhaps most important TODO, is to find your domain and make a singular commitment to it.
+The final, and perhaps most important application of creative energy, is to find your domain and make a singular commitment to it.

-Csziksenmihalyi TODO:
+To do this, Csziksenmihalyi counsels us to specialize, because...

 > As culture evolves, it becomes increasingly difficult to master more than one domain of knowledge.
 Therefore, it follows, as culture evolves, specialized knowledge will be favored over generalized knowledge.